Tasks

 • In the case of Batch tasks and/or large payloads, tasks should support uploading the output payload to S3 and returning an output url parameter pointing to that payload object in S3

-Certain tasks may deviate from this pattern, but the vast majoity of tasks will follow this flow. cirrus-lib provides convenince classes/methods to help with these common needs.
+Certain tasks may deviate from this pattern, but the vast majority of tasks will follow this flow, either in part or in full.
+The python stac-task library provides convenience classes/methods to help build tasks and easily facilitate these common actions.

 Lambda tasks